Chemical Pregnancy vs. Miscarriage: What's the Difference?

 Human chorionic gonadotropin (hCG) is the hormone that all pregnancy tests detect.
 It is produced by the trophoblast cells that will eventually form the placenta, beginning within days of implantation. hCG typically doubles every 48–72 hours in a healthy early pregnancy.

 A positive pregnancy test, by definition, means detectable hCG.
-But hCG can be present from implantation (~10–12 days after ovulation) even when the embryo subsequently fails to develop normally.
+But hCG can be present from implantation (about 10–12 days after ovulation) even when the embryo subsequently fails to develop normally.

 Defining a Chemical Pregnancy